Charles R. Jennison: Civil War

-Even before the start of hostilities Jennison became a captain of the Mound City Guards on February 19, 1861.
+Prior to the outbreak of the American Civil War, Jennison became a captain of the Mound City Guards on February 19, 1861.
 Although not with Senator James H. Lane's Kansas brigade during the Sacking of Osceola, Jennison was associated with it and would soon join the fray after receiving a commission as colonel from Kansas Governor Charles L. Robinson on September 4.

 On October 28, 1861, Jennison completed the organization and mustering of his 7th Kansas Cavalry.
 The regiment would become known as "Jennison's Jayhawkers."
 It immediately took to the field patrolling the Kansas-Missouri border to prevent the secessionist under Sterling Price from crossing.

 Jennisons was a resolute abolitionist; his sentiments on the matter were the subject of an article in Horace Greeley's New York Daily Tribune.
 The article reported Jennison as refusing to allow non-abolitionist soldiers to serve under his command, and asserting that "the slaves of [southerners] can always find a protection in... [my] camp, and they will be defended to the last man and bullet."

-While the regiment was at Leavenworth, Kansas in April 1862, Jennison, angered over James G. Blunt being named brigadier general in his stead, resigned from the army and turned to banditry as a Redleg.
+While the regiment was at Leavenworth, Kansas, in April 1862, Jennison, angered over James G. Blunt being named brigadier general in his stead, resigned from the army and turned to banditry as a Redleg.

 Following the Lawrence Massacre Jennison was once again commissioned a colonel and called into service by Kansas Governor Thomas Carney.
 Jennison raised a regiment that would become the 15th Kansas Cavalry on October 17, 1863.